Jethet/ironhack-first-project/README.md

 # ironhack-first-project
 # GET YOUR COFFEE

 ## Description

 GET YOUR COFFEE is designed for the true coffee lover who will not accept sub-standard quality like McBrownWater or Starbrew Diluted Stuff.
 Lemonade and alcohol, or something like tea, are out of the question.
 The true coffee lover only wants the best: top-quality five-star golden guaranteed high standard coffee!

 GYC challenges the player to carefully watch the line-up of beverages and immediately press the space bar as soon as the Best Coffee cup moves under the coffee machine.
 If done correctly, the player earns a cup of coffee.
-If the player misses the coffee machine, the coffee cup moves off the screen and the score is reduced by one.
+If the player misses the coffee machine, the coffee cup moves off the screen and the player's score is reduced by one.

 If the player gets down to a count of zero coffee cups, the game is over.

-There is a maximum time of one minute, and after that the game is over.
+The player can play for a maximum time of one minute, and after that the game is over.

 ## MVP
 The line-up of beverages are moving from right to left at a certain speed.
 The type of beverage is random.

 There is a counter to keep track of the number of coffee cups scored.
-There is an option to play the game again.
+There is also a counter that keeps track of the time.
+On the Game Over screen there is an option to play the game again.

 ## Backlog